EpicGamesExt/BlenderTools/docs/send2ue/trouble-shooting/faq.md

 ### Are my settings saved?
-Yes, the state of the tool's properties tracked for each maya file and saved along with the rest of the blend file scene data.
+Yes, the state of the tool's properties get tracked in each blend file and saved along with the rest of the blend file scene data.

 ### Why are my settings back to their defaults?
 If you open a new blend file that does not already contain Send to Unreal properties, then the settings are just the defaults.
+If you load a saved file, the settings will be the values they were saved at.